malyn/sg-cdb/readme.md

 More cdb information can be found at D.J.
 Bernstein's home page:
 [http://cr.yp.to/cdb.html](http://cr.yp.to/cdb.html).
 Please do **not** send sg-cdb questions to Mr. Bernstein.
 He is not the maintainer of this implementation.
+A nice (with pictures) description of the format exists on [UnixUser.org](http://www.unixuser.org/~euske/doc/cdbinternals/index.html).

 See the [sg-cdb product page](http://www.strangeGizmo.com/products/sg-cdb/) on the strangeGizmo.com site for more information on the basis of this fork.

+This fork improves on the original by using Memory mapped NIO.

 Continuous integration builds are performed by [Travis-CI](https://travis-ci.org/duckAsteroid/sg-cdb) [![Build Status](https://travis-ci.org/duckAsteroid/sg-cdb.svg?branch=master)](https://travis-ci.org/duckAsteroid/sg-cdb)